Hubbard model: Simulator

-Stacks of heterogeneous 2-dimensional transition metal dichalcogenides (TMD) have been used to simulate geometries in more than one dimension.
+Stacks of heterogeneous 2-dimensional transition metal dichalcogenides (TMDs) have been used to simulate geometries in more than one dimension.
 Tungsten diselenide and tungsten sulfide were stacked.
 This created a moiré superlattice consisting of hexagonal supercells (repetition units defined by the relationship of the two materials).
 Each supercell then behaves as though it were a single atom.
 The distance between supercells is roughly 100x that of the atoms within them.
 This larger distance drastically reduces electron tunneling across supercells.

 They can be used to form Wigner crystals.
 Electrodes can be attached to regulate an electric field.
 The electric field controls how many electrons fill each supercell.
 The number of electrons per supercell effectively determines which "atom" the lattice simulates.
 One electron/cell behaves like hydrogen, two/cell like helium, etc. As of 2022, supercells with up to eight electrons (oxygen) could be simulated.
 One result of the simulation showed that the difference between metal and insulator is a continuous function of the electric field strength.

 A "backwards" stacking regime allows the creation of a Chern insulator via the anomalous quantum Hall effect (with the edges of the device acting as a conductor while the interior acted as an insulator.)
 The device functioned at a temperature of 5 Kelvins, far above the temperature at which the effect had first been observed.